pedroalbanese/brotli/README.md

 Compress or uncompress FILE (by default, compress FILE in-place).

-  -c    write on standard output, keep original files unchanged -d    decompress; see also -c and -k
+  -c    write on standard output, keep original files unchanged -cores int
+        number of cores to use for parallelization (default 1) -d    decompress; see also -c and -k
   -f    force overwrite of output file
   -h    print this help message